 In order to prevent that, this custom hotspot tunnels your laptop's network packets through an app (in this case, iSH).
 This way, your laptop's traffic gets treated as if it's just an app making network connections.

-Here's a quick technical overview of the process:
+Here's a quick visual overview of the process:

 After setting this up once, subsequent runs take under a minute

 After step 7, the custom hotspot is configured.
 Data from this hotspot is treated just like normal app data!

 Here's how I got this working.

 apkfor package management.
 New downloads have it enabled by default.

 cat publickey | base64 | pbcopy, then pasted the result into

 http://$PHONE_IP/$RESULT.
 This hit the server on my phone (run using

 python3 -m http.server), which showed it in the URL path of the server logs on my phone.